-Bob Brown has exquisite paint on his Tuolumne Forks Model.
-Brown says that to paint a look that appears to be worn out, you just brush egg tempura onto a model and it looks like peeling paint.
-Brown notes that the more water you apply to the brush then the less paint sticks therefore creating a wonderful effect of peeling paint and this technique is so easy you cannot mess it up.
+Bob Brown has exquisite paint on his Tuolumne Forks model.
+Brown says that to achieve a look that appears like worn paint, simply brush egg tempera onto any surface—it looks just like peeling paint!
+The more water you apply to the brush, the less the paint sticks, therefore creating a wonderful effect of peeling paint.
+This technique is so easy you can’t mess it up!

 Watch more from Allen Keller’s Great Model Railroads series in the Model Railroad Academy archives.